What Are Order Codes?

 Duplicate Codes

-- Alphanumeric codes can repeat - this is normal.
+If you’re seeing the same codes causing confusion:- Alphanumeric codes can repeat - this is normal.
 Consider adding a prefix to help distinguish orders.

 - Numeric codes with Daily/Weekly reset will repeat after the reset period.
 Switch to “Never” if you need unique codes.